wshuquan/Deep_sorting_of_reused_batteries/README.md

 This project proposes a **deep sorting strategy** combining:
 - **Feature Engineering**: Extract 108 implicit features based on characteristic curves (voltage–capacity, current–time, voltage–time curves) and their first- and second-order derivatives.
-- **Deep Sorting Framework**: Perform two-step sorting — first grouping by baseline features, then refining by higher-order derivative features to achieve superior consistency.
+- **Deep Sorting Framework**: Perform three-step sorting — initial grouping by baseline features, then refining by velocity and acceleration features to achieve superior consistency.

 ---